 It’s also helpful to inform the admissions consultant about what types of drugs are being abused, how long the drug abuse has been going on, and how severe the addiction has gotten.
 It can also be beneficial to provide them with information regarding previous treatment or withdrawal experiences, medical concerns or limitations, special population considerations, and any co-occurring mental health disorders.
 Treatment programs vary greatly, and some will have experience in addressing your individual needs.

 Privacy and Confidentiality

-Inpatient drug rehabilitation centers usually have confidentiality policies in place.
-Your treatment is considered medical treatment, so nobody but you, your doctors and others involved in your treatment plan have the right to know about it.
+Inpatient drug rehabilitation centers are required by law to have confidentiality policies in place.
+Your treatment is considered medical treatment—nobody but you, your doctors and others directly involved in your treatment plan have the right to know about it.

-Frequently, excellent illicit substance and behavior treatment clinics furnish the top-shelf amenities you would expect to enjoy only in the nation's best hotels, with your health and well-being being the areas of focus.
-From housekeeping services and in-house massage therapy to gym facilities and 5-star chef-prepared meals, you can get the best-quality drug treatment for yourself or someone you care about while taking it easy.
+Luxury addiction treatment clinics furnish the top-shelf amenities you would expect to enjoy only in the nation's best hotels, with your recovery and comfort both taking top priority.
+From housekeeping services and in-house massage therapy to gym facilities and nutritionist consultations, you can receive high quality addiction treatment while pampering yourself with plush amenities.

-If you are ready to enter rehab and reclaim your life from a drug or alcohol addiction, call us at 1-888-716-9806.
+If you are ready to enter rehab and reclaim your life from a drug or alcohol addiction, call our helpline.
 We can answer any questions you have about residential drug rehab centers and connect you with an inpatient treatment program that can address your addiction issue.

-It takes time and effort to find the appropriate inpatient residential drug rehab program for your needs.
 It's important to take your time so you find the inpatient residential drug rehabilitation program that is most likely to help you achieve sobriety.
-No matter what addiction you are struggling with, you can overcome it with the right kind of help for you.
+No matter what addiction you are struggling with, you can overcome it with the right kind of help.